-Appeals process as of 5 November 2019 - policy ratified by CCG Governing Body on this date.
-Read the full policy on the Exceptional and Individual Funding page
+Appeals process as of 5 November 2019 - the full policy

 Appeals will be considered at three stages as follows:

-First Stage: Reconsideration of the decision (appeal by Fortnightly Review Panel (FR Panel))
+First Stage: Reconsideration of the decision (appeal by Fortnightly Review Panel or FR Panel)

 The exceptional cases/individual funding request manager and Chair of the FR Panel will screen the additional information submitted to support the reconsideration request to determine whether it significantly alters the nature or strength of the evidence originally submitted to the Panel.
 If it does the request will be resubmitted to the next available FR Panel meeting which will consider the new information alongside the original request.

 For a patient who wishes to appeal further, a one to one meeting will be offered between the Panel Chair/Deputy Chair and the patient.
 The Chair/Deputy Chair will attend the meeting with a member of the Panel Office Team.
 The patient is entitled to bring along a family member or representative for this meeting.
 The purpose of the meeting is for the Chair/Deputy Chair to explain the commissioning authority policy and process, and the reasons that the FR Panel reached its decision not to approve funding.
 It also allows the Chair/Deputy to listen to the concerns of the patient and answer any queries they may have.
 In rare circumstances it also gives an opportunity for the patient to provide any new information that was not presented to the FR Panel before.